Elliptic surfaces and linear systems with fat points: Clebsch-Gordan in characteristic and Atiyah's classification

 is essentially a special case of the formula for tensor products of representations of ${\mathfrak{sl}}_2$.
 It is a standard fact in representation theory that if ${\mathrm{char}}(\kk) = p > 0$, the canonical isomorphism above still holds for $n < p$, but fails for $n=p$.

 Let $E$ be a nonsingular genus one curve over $\kk$.

 Atiyah proved that there exists a unique rank $r$ indecomposable locally free sheaf ${\sh F}_r$ which can be obtained by repeated extensions by ${\sh O}_E$.
-Alternatively, ${\sh F}_r$ can be described as the unique rank $r$ indecomposable locally free sheaf with trivial determinant and some nonzero global section.
+Alternatively, ${\sh F}_r$ can be described as the unique rank $r$ indecomposable locally free sheaf with trivial determinant and $h^0({\sh F}_r) = 1$.
 In characteristic $0$, ${\sh F}_{r+1}$ is the $r$th symmetric power of ${\sh F_2}$ ~\cite[Theorem 9]{[At57]}.

 \begin{lem} If $r < p = \mathrm{char}(\kk) $, then $\mathrm{Sym}^r {\sh F}_2 \cong {\sh F}_{r+1}$.
 However, $h^0(\mathrm{Sym}^p{\sh F}_2) \geq 2$, so in particular $\mathrm{Sym}^p{\sh F}_2 \neq {\sh F}_{p+1}$. \end{lem}